osmosis-labs/mesh-security-sdk/docs/proto/proto-docs.md

-<a name="osmosis.meshsecurity.v1beta1.QueryVirtualStakingMaxCapRequest"></a>
+<a name="osmosis.meshsecurity.v1beta1.QueryVirtualStakingMaxCapLimitRequest"></a>

-### QueryVirtualStakingMaxCapRequest
+### QueryVirtualStakingMaxCapLimitRequest
-QueryVirtualStakingMaxCapRequest is the request type for the Query/VirtualStakingMaxCap RPC method
+QueryVirtualStakingMaxCapLimitRequest is the request type for the Query/VirtualStakingMaxCapLimit RPC method

 | Field | Type | Label | Description |